CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Replace needs author feedback label with needs attention label when the author comments on an issue

-The purpose of the following label is to ensure the continued momentum of the issue and to be certain there are no delays in responses from the party that is helping solve the problem.
-Therefore when the Author will comment on the issue @msftbot bot will automatically apply the "needs attention :wave:" label to alert other parties to respond back to the author and expedite the issue.
+The purpose of replacing the label with needs attention :wave: is to set faster responses to the issue and be certain that there are no delays from the stakeholders that are helping to solve the problem.
+Therefore, when the Author will comment on the issue, the @Msftbot bot will automatically apply the "needs attention :wave:" label to alert other parties to respond back to the author and expedite the issue.

 **Event responder - issue comments**

 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |